pnguyen4/BF-MEAN-Group-Project/server/README.md

 `GET /api/employees/:id`
 returns a single employee object

+`PUT /api/employees/:id`
+updates one or more field in employee record

 `GET /api/employees`
 returns an array of employee objects (does not need to be the full objects, just enough for HR summary view)